Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 provisional proof is used by the host.
 Similarly, when the bearer token is redeemed (i.e., when the host shows that the provisional proof was correctly integrated into the Transparency Log), this information is provided in the encrypted Certificate message.
-As such, assuming that the bearer token is generated by the host in a secure way, a passive network observer never sees anything that would identify the certificate shown to the client.
+As such, if the host generates the bearer token in a secure way, a passive network observer never sees anything that would identify the certificate shown to the client.